The Mystery of the Flowers: A Conversation on Foreign Flora

 - 5 min read

-Taking out the trash this morning, I noticed some pretty flowers had just sprung up out of nowhere in our front yard.
-I called my wife, Miki, who was in the kitchen, to come out and see the beautiful array.
+This morning, while taking out the trash, I noticed some pretty flowers in our front yard.
+They had just sprung up out of nowhere.
+I called my wife, Miki, who was in the kitchen, to come out and see this beautiful array.

-Miki had appeared suddenly, standing in the doorway, two feline sentinels at her feet.
+Suddenly, Miki appeared in the doorway, flanked by our two feline sentinels.

 Me: What’s not to like?
 They're beautiful!